The tweet was when Eric Yuan knew something had to change.

 But for Eric Yuan, the 50-year-old founder and CEO of Zoom, it was the Johnson tweet that changed everything.

-“This was our wake-up call,” Yuan told CNN Business over a Zoom interview from his San Jose home.
+“This was our wake-up call,” Yuan told CNN Business over a Zoom interview from his San Jose home in April.

 Yuan blames himself for not anticipating that users might want to share a screenshot of a meeting.
 For his business clients, sharing a screenshot of your board meeting would be unthinkable.
 But business clients weren’t his only worry anymore.
 The world had become his customer.